 Schools in the area have been refurbished by ROO.
 Insulation, lighting, electrical wiring, paving and fencing facilities have been upgraded to provide a better teaching environment; female latrines were constructed to counter what had been identified as the main barrier to regular female school attendance.

 The SWF-funded Women’s Training Centre in Al Khora village provides training for vulnerable women, most of whom are the main breadwinners for their families.
-More than 400 women have completed voluntary training courses to learn new skills through the scheme.
+Across the past eight years, more than 3,000 women have benefitted from the training provided by the centre.
 Many have gone on to set up their own community businesses (read more here).

 These include: